 Steam Vaporizers vs. Cool Mist Humidifiers

 Steam vaporizers help alleviate problems associated with a cold or the flu.
-Setting up a steam vaporizer can reduce congestion by thinning mucus that builds up in the respiratory tract.
+Use of a steam vaporizer can reduce congestion by thinning any mucus that builds up in the respiratory tract.
 Some companies offer therapeutic additives that work well with a steam vaporizer.
-For example, camphor or menthol can be soothing when you have difficulty breathing or feel congested.
+For example, camphor or menthol can be soothing additions to vaporizer mist when you have difficulty breathing or feel congested.

 A vaporizer can work as a diffuser to deliver essential oils into the air.
 As the water heats up, the molecules from the essential oil bind to the gas.
 The vapor then carries the essential oils into the air.
 This is a good way to improve the aroma of your home in a very subtle way.
 In addition, research suggests that essential oils can work as a natural healing agent.
 Adding a few drops of eucalyptus oil or menthol to the water in a steam vaporizer may help sooth and might even be able to improve moods.

 While there are benefits to a steam vaporizer, there are risks, as well.
 Steam vaporizers are not suitable for use around children.
 The water inside a steam vaporizer must reach a boiling temperature to generate steam and is therefore a burn risk.
 In addition, all humidifiers must be properly maintained to avoid bacterial contamination.
 A poorly handled steam vaporizer can become a breeding ground for mold and bacteria.
 Read the directions on your unit for proper cleaning instructions and disinfect frequently.